John Dugdale (Labour politician): Entry to Parliament

 Dugdale resigned as Attlee's Secretary and enlisted in the Army during the Second World War and was an Officer.
 He had edited a book of Attlee's speeches called The Road to War which was published in 1940.
 However, when the Labour Member of Parliament (MP) for West Bromwich Frederick Roberts resigned due to ill health, Dugdale was chosen to follow him, and he was elected unopposed at the by-election in April 1941.

 In December 1941, Dugdale was an organiser of a Labour rebellion in the House of Commons over National Service.
 His group put down an amendment insisting that National Service in industry should happen in conjunction with nationalisation of industries involved in the war effort.
 The Labour whips did not support the amendment.
 In 1942 he was part of an all-party group which pressed for wider Sunday opening of cinemas and theatres, decrying the campaigning of the Lord's Day Observance Society.
 He also took up his interest in China, becoming Secretary of the All-Party Group on China when it was formed in 1943.

 Ministerial Office

 During the last months of the war, Dugdale was Parliamentary Private Secretary to Clement Attlee.
 When Attlee formed his government after the 1945 general election, Dugdale was made Parliamentary and Financial Secretary to the Admiralty.
 The job involved a great deal of travelling to visit Royal Navy bases which were scattered across the world.
 His health was not always good during his time in office.
-In 1949 he was named to the Privy Council.
+In the 1949 Birthday Honours he was appointed to the Privy Council.